Joseph Rosen (professor)

 Joseph Rosen (Hebrew: יוסף (יוסי) רוזן; born: 1958) is the Benjamin H. Swig Professor in Optoelectronics at the School of Electrical & Computer Engineering of Ben-Gurion University of the Negev, Israel.

 His work focuses on Optics, Holography, Digital Optics and Computational Optics.
-He is a fellow of Optica and a fellow of the Society of Photo-Optical Instrumentation Engineers (SPIE).
+He is a fellow of Optica and a fellow of SPIE, the international society for optics and photonics.

 Early life and education

 Joseph Rosen was born in Haifa, Israel.
 Rosen began his academic studies in the Faculty of Electrical Engineering at the Technion - Israel Institute of Technology and received his B.Sc. in 1984 (with honors), and M.Sc. in 1987.
 He continued his studies at the Electrical Engineering Faculty of the Technion.
 His D.Sc. thesis on Interferometric Electro-Optical Signal Processing was received in 1992 and supervised by Prof. Joseph Shamir.

 Academic career

-Rosen was a research associate at the Rome Laboratory of Hanscom Air Force Base, Massachusetts during 1992-1993.
+Rosen was a research associate at the Rome Laboratory of Hanscom Air Force Base, Massachusetts during 1992–1993.
 He then joined the Department of Applied Physics at California Institute of Technology as a Research Fellow.
 In 1996 Rosen joined Ben-Gurion University of the Negev as a Senior Lecturer at the Department of Electrical & Computer Engineering.
-He became an Associate Professor in 2000 and a professor in 2007.
+He became an associate professor in 2000 and a professor in 2007.

 During the years, Rosen held visiting academic positions at Johns Hopkins University and at Alfried Krupp Wissenschaftskolleg, Greifswald, Germany; the University of Electro-Communications (UEC), Tokyo, Japan; the University of Connecticut and Stellenbosch Institute for Advanced Study, South Africa.

 Rosen has supervised more than 20 graduate students and postdoctoral fellows.